 Taoist Erotic Massage, also abbreviated as TEM, was developed by Dr. Joseph Kramer at the start of the 1980s and is an integration of Breathwork, Full Body Massage and Erotic Touch, the latter including genital stimulation.

-The idea of the “Taoist” part is that the intent of touching is not only to stimulate erotic energy, but also to circulate it throughout the body without ejaculation (with the goal of increased health and longevity), and indeed, this is a typical paradigm of ancient Taoist Sexual Practices.
-Typically, Prana (Qi) is stimulated to run freely through the body, using prolonged deep breathing, and with that opening the heart and stimulating the Chakras.
+The idea of the “Taoist” part in the name is that the intent of touching is not only to stimulate erotic energy, but also to circulate it throughout the body without ejaculation with the goal of increased health and longevity.
+And indeed, this is a fundamental paradigm of the ancient Taoist Sexual Practices.
+Typically, Prana (Qi) is stimulated to run freely through the body, using prolonged and deep breathing, and with that opening the heart and stimulating the Chakras (or Dantian in Taoism).

 Embracing pleasure (accepting it and enjoying it) is a form of healing and can be seen as a pathway to spiritual growth.
 It’s the Tantric idea (and also Taoist, by the way) that everything is sacred, that there’s no pure or impure, but that to come to a balanced person, one needs to surrender to all aspects of ones being and not suppress parts of it.
 It’s only then that sex, pleasure and sexuality can be transcended into spiritual growth and bliss.